loopstick/CCA_Mechatronics_Spring2020/README.md

 - **Homework:**
 	  - Motorize your contraption!
       - **Build a simple drawing machine.** or _modify/develop/improve/**finish** your mechanical contraption_
 			  - The only requirement is that it is somehow motorized and that it leaves a mark on a piece of paper.
-You may use Arduino if you wish, but you are not required to.
 Your drawing may be as complex or as simple as you wish.
 		- Take a short video of your Motorized Mechanical Contraption (MMC) and upload it to your Github repository

-### Week 4: Monday, February 11, 2019
+### Week 4: Friday, February 14, 2020
 - Drawing Machine or MMC progress report
 - Lecture
   - ARDUINO Introduction